 is a common disease that causes hair loss on the scalp and other parts of the body.
 In the severe form of the condition, alopecia universalis, all hair on the entire head and body is lost including eyebrows, eyelashes, and nose hairs.
 While research is ongoing, it is suspected that alopecia areata is an autoimmune disorder.

 The disease usually starts with 1 or more small, round, smooth patches.
 Some people who develop only a few patches find their hair regrows within a year, even without treatment, according to The National Alopecia Areata Foundation

 .
 For others, treatment may require cortisone pills or cortisone injections into the affected areas, or the application of anthralin cream or ointment, topical minoxidil, or topical immunotherapy.

 In extreme cases, wigs and hairpieces can be used to disguise the patches until hair regrowth begins.
 In any case, in alopecia areata, the hair follicles remain alive below the skin surface, holding out the promise of regrowth.

 Signs of hair loss include loss of more than 100-150 hairs per day, every day, so a few hairs coming out when you brush or wash your hair doesn't necessarily mean you are losing your hair.
 A total change in the texture of your hair can also signal trouble, as can signs that your hair is breaking rather than coming out by the roots.

 If you believe you are experiencing hair loss, talk to your doctor.
 You may need to find a dermatologist who is knowledgeable in hair loss.

 The National Alopecia Areata Foundation

 maintains a list of such doctors.
-Keep in mind that many insurance companies may balk at paying for hair loss treatments, claiming them to be cosmetic.
+Keep in mind that many insurance companies may not cover hair loss treatments, claiming them to be cosmetic.
 Check with your individual insurer.